Meet the team

 Chris Fraser PCC

-Director, ADHD Coach, Supervisor and Trainer.
+Managing Director, ADHD Coach, Supervisor and Trainer

 In my life before coaching, I taught English all over Europe and lead a team in the humanitarian sector before joining the Bank of England.
 I trained as an ADHD Coach at ADDCA.